 Make selections under How do you plan to produce your event? (this is where you would select Q&A if you require this feature).

 Select the Get attendee link to copy the unique code.
 This is what you post or send to anyone attending the event.

 Manage a Teams live event

 Large live streaming events typically have several people working behind the scenes to make them successful.
-Teams live events has clearly defined roles.
+Teams live events have clearly defined roles.

-The organiser schedules a live event and ensures the event is set up with the right permissions for attendees and the event group, who will manage the event.
-As explained above, contact firstname.lastname@example.org for the event to be created on your behalf.
-The organiser;
+The organiser schedules a live event and ensures the event is set up with the right permissions for attendees and the event group, and who will manage the event.

 - Creates the live event